 Total Hours /Week: 42

-All Students regardless of rotation site must report to the Department of Orthopaedics, Room E290, for Orientation at 6:30 AM on the first Monday of their rotation.
-The Department of Orthopaedics is located at 835 S. Wolcott Ave Chicago, IL 60612.
+Reporting Instructions: Students will receive a report email from coordinator prior to your start date.
+All students regardless of rotation site will report to UIC Department of Orthopaedics, 835 So.
+Wolcott Ave., room E290, for Orientation at 6:30 AM on the first Monday of their rotation.